interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/off_nominal_planning/down_uss.md

 ### dss
 DSSInstanceResource that provides access to a DSS instance where:
 - flight creation/sharing can be verified,
-- the USS qualifier acting as a virtual USS can create operational intents, and
+- the USS qualifier acting as a virtual USS can create operational intent references, and
 - the USS qualifier can act as an availability arbitrator.

 ## Setup test case